Max Weber: Recovery and reintroduction to academia

-In 1909, having become increasingly dissatisfied with the political conservatism and perceived lack of methodological discipline of the Verein, he co-founded the German Sociological Association (Deutsche Gesellschaft für Soziologie) and served as its first treasurer.
-Weber associated the society with the Verein and viewed them as not having been competitors.
+In 1909, having become increasingly dissatisfied with the political conservatism and perceived lack of methodological discipline of the Verein, he co-founded the German Sociological Association (Deutsche Gesellschaft für Soziologie) and was its first treasurer.
+Weber associated it with the Verein and viewed them as not having been competitors.
 He unsuccessfully tried to steer the association's direction.
 As part of that, Weber tried to make the Archiv its official journal.
 He resigned from his position as treasurer in 1912.
-That was caused by his support for value-freedom in the social sciences, which was a controversial position in the association.
-Weber – alongside Simmel, Sombart, and Tönnies – placed an abbreviated form of it into the association's statutes, prompting criticism from its other members.
-Also in 1909, Weber and his wife befriended a former student of his, Else von Richthofen, and the pianist Mina Tobler.
+His support for value-freedom in the social sciences caused that, as it was a controversial position in the association.
+Also in 1909, Weber and his wife Marianne traveled to Venice with Else von Richthofen, a former student of his and her longtime friend.
+The couple also befriended pianist Mina Tobler.
 After failing to court Richthofen, Weber began an affair with Tobler in 1911.
+Multiple scholars and Weber's nephew Eduard Baumgarten have attributed Weber's "Intermediate Reflection" on religion, salvation, and the erotic in The Economic Ethics of the World Religions book series to his feelings for Richthofen and Tobler.

 Later, during the spring of 1913, Weber holidayed in the Monte Verità community in Ascona, Switzerland.
-While holidaying, he was advising Frieda Gross in her custody battle for her children.
-He opposed Erich Mühsam's involvement because Mühsam was an anarchist.
+While holidaying, he advised Frieda Gross in her custody battle for her children.
+He opposed Erich Mühsam's involvement because of Mühsam's anarchism.
 Weber argued that the case needed to be dealt with by bourgeois reformers who were not "derailed".
 A year later, also in spring, he again holidayed in Ascona.
-The community contained several different expressions of the then-contemporaneous radical political and lifestyle reform movements.
-They included naturism, free love, and Western esotericism, among others.
-Weber was critical of the anarchist and erotic movements in Ascona, as he viewed their fusion as having been politically absurd.
+The community contained several different then-contemporaneous radical political and lifestyle reform movements, including naturism, free love, and Western esotericism, among others.
+Weber was critical of the Ascona anarchist and erotic movements, as he viewed their fusion as having been politically absurd.

 First World War and political involvement

-After the outbreak of the First World War in 1914, Weber volunteered for service and was appointed as a reserve officer in charge of organising the army hospitals in Heidelberg, a role he fulfilled until the end of 1915.
-His views on the war and expanding the German Empire changed over the course of the conflict.
-Early on, he supported the German war effort, believing that the war was necessary to fulfill Germany's duty as a leading state power.
-Later, however, Weber became one of the most prominent critics of both German expansionism and the Kaiser's war policies.
+After the First World War began in 1914, Weber volunteered for service and was appointed as a reserve officer in charge of organising the Heidelberg army hospitals, a role he fulfilled until the end of 1915.
+Over the course of it, his views on the war and the German Empire's expansion changed.
+Early on, he strongly supported the German war effort.
+However, Weber later became one of the most prominent critics of both German expansionism and the Kaiser's war policies.
 He publicly criticised Germany's potential annexation of Belgium and unrestricted submarine warfare, later supporting calls for constitutional reform, democratisation, and universal suffrage.
-His younger brother Karl, an architect, was killed near Brest-Litovsk in 1915 while fighting in the war.
-Weber had previously viewed him negatively but his death made him feel more connected to him.
+The death of his previously derided younger brother Karl, an architect, while fighting near Brest-Litovsk in 1915 made him relate to him.